List of cities in Australia by population: Definitions

 Illustrated are the various statistical areas defined by the Australian Bureau of Statistics for Sydney and its surrounds.
 The extent of the Greater Sydney Greater Capital City Statistical Area is designated by thick grey line and black text.
 The greater capital city statistical areas are the eight unique statistical divisions delineating the broadest possible concept of each state or territory capital city, constructed from one or more whole labour market areas (designated SA4 in the Australian Statistical Geography Standard).
 The rest of NSW area includes the entire remainder of the state, as each state or territory has only one GCCSA.

 The Significant Urban Areas are designated by solid orange lines with stippled fill and red text.
 Significant urban areas are statistical divisions designed to represent significant towns and cities or associated collections of smaller towns, with total populations of 10,000 people or more.
 They consist of single, or clusters of, urban centres/localities (see below), and are constructed from one or more SA2 units, which are collations of suburbs and localities designed for consistent statistical output between censuses.

 The urban centres/localities are designated by dashed red lines with pink fill.
 Urban centres/localities are statistical divisions delineating the contiguous built up, or urban areas of cities, towns and most small settlements.
 They are constructed from the smallest statistical output areas (SA1).
-Urban areas are not listed here as their population is only updated every five years during the Census and therefore not as current as the other data published on this page.
+The population of urban centres is only updated every five years during the Census and is not estimated yearly by the ABS.

 Also represented are 31 outlined coloured areas.
 These are the 31 local government areas that are commonly understood as comprising Sydney, albeit unofficially.